blue-santa/arctic-miner-UAF/README.md

 ## Getting Involved

+Many students express interest in getting involved with this UAF project.

+### Incentives

+There is a general excitement about the concept of being involved in robotics.
+A challenging and meaningful career may await a diligent student, as well as a chance to learn new skills and explore new possibilities.

+NASA is actively monitoring the progress of UAF's project, and students have their work displayed with this prominent employer.

+Past students have found employment with agencies such as SpaceX.

+Another interesting fact is that the state of Alaska itself is growing in potential for commercial space exploration and development.
+There is a budding space program at the base of the Kenai pennisula.
+The Break The Ice challenge has opportunities to connect students with career openings that span the gas and mining industry on both a terrestrial and extra-terrestrial level.

+### Current Challenges

-Many students express interest in getting involved with this UAF project, but are not sure how to proceed.
+Many students are excited about the idea of getting involved with Break The Ice, but are not sure how to proceed.

 This README.md document contains a journal of my own progress, starting from the beginning and moving through to the completion of the 2023 challenge involvement.

-### Becoming Familiar with the General Concept
+## Becoming Familiar with the General Concept

 #### Conversations with Dr. Lawlor as a First Step